 If this is too easy for you, you can put some sort of floation device under your hands, feet, or both, to add more resistance as you push them down into the water.

-This is different from cardio, where you can go for 20-30 minutes and you do feel tired at the end, but it’s more of a “whole-body” type of tired, and you could keep going if you had to.
+Cardio/endurance, on the other hand, means you’re performing an activity for 20-30 minutes and you do feel tired at the end, but it’s more of a “whole-body” type of tired, and you could keep going if you had to.

 I have a feeling that the best thing for the person who asked for these exercises will be to do them while floating, so that she is not bearing weight through her sacroiliac joints.

 The only videos I could find were of people doing these exercises on land.
-I am just including them for a visual aide… but preferably, in the pool, you would use some kind of floation device or noodle(s) to float and then let your legs hang down.
+I am just including them for a visual aide… but preferably, in the pool, you would use some kind of floatation device or noodle(s) to float and then let your legs hang down.

-The 4 main motions you want to practice doing until the point of (relaxed, painless) exhaustion.
+So here are examples of the main motions you want to practice doing until the point of (relaxed, painless) exhaustion.

 Hip Flexion: aka bringing leg straight forward in front of you